phluid61/internet-drafts/file-scheme/draft.md

 leading to significant security concerns regarding denial of service and unintended data transfer.
 It would not be possible for this specification to list all such significant characters and device names.
-Implementers MUST research the reserved names and characters for the types of storage device that may be attached to their application and restrict the use of data obtained from URI components accordingly.
+Implementers should research the reserved names and characters for the types of storage device that may be attached to their application and restrict the use of data obtained from URI components accordingly.

 File systems vary in the way they handle case.
-Care MUST be taken to avoid issues resulting from possibly unexpected aliasing from case-only differences between file paths or URIs, or from mismatched encodings or Unicode equivalences {{UAX15}} (see {{encoding}}).
+Care must be taken to avoid issues resulting from possibly unexpected aliasing from case-only differences between file paths or URIs, or from mismatched encodings or Unicode equivalences {{UAX15}} (see {{encoding}}).